 Anger – 2 Thessalonians 3:14-16 14 If anyone does not obey what we say in this letter, take note of him.
 Have nothing to do with him so that he will feel ashamed.
 15 Yet, don’t treat him like an enemy, but warn him like a brother.
 16 Now may the Lord of peace give you his peace at all times and in every way.
 May the Lord be with all of you.

-(Thessalonians is the 3rd book that Paul wrote in AD51 approximately – about the same time as Acts 18:1-18, as he was in Corinth from March AD51 till September AD52.)
+(2 Thessalonians, Paul’s third letter, was written in AD51 approximately – about the same time as Acts 18:1-18, as he was in Corinth from March AD51 till September AD52.)

 Anger – 2 Thessalonians 3:15: Do not treat a brother as an enemy when he is doing things the wrong way.